samsuh/2026-journal/README.md

 ## 4/15/26 - Wednesday
 - Man i really did nothing the past week in terms of productivity in any way.
 I'm enjoying my days generally speaking.
 Consuming a lot of youtube, but I should get out from here and go do something.
 I've been wanting to go ride my bike, but I don't have any destination to ride to.
 Kind of story of my life, really.
 - Went out to get food but forgot my phone. was nice not having it
+- Went to open mic night. im pretty sure that was the last one.
+4 dead weeks in a row.
+I dont feel too bad about stopping here.

 ## 4/14/26 - Tuesday
 - Meh.
 I feel like ive wasted a whole week, which i have.
 No real motivation or push to do anything.
 Just floating in space self-sustaining.